x8lucas8x/blog/content/posts/9-the-low-hanging-fruits-of-technical-writing/index.md

 When you do so, understand that it won't be perfect either, but good enough is good enough.
 Take this very article, for instance.
 The first time I've published it, even though I had someone proofreading it, I could still find a few things to correct.
 Furthermore, two days after having it published, a fellow at work asked me if I wanted feedback about the article, which of course I did want.
 As part of the feedback, though, there were still some grammar mistakes.
 Is that the end of the world?
 No, as long as you keep your conscience clear by knowing you've done your part – to the best of your knowledge.

 ### Tools of the trade
 Don't shy away from using grammar checkers.
 It would be stubborn of you to have aid and, yet, to ignore it.
-In this spirit, I'd greatly recommend https://languagetool.org/ or similar alternatives (e.g., https://grammarly.com, https://hemingwayapp.com/).
+In this spirit, I'd greatly recommend [Language Tool] or similar alternatives (e.g., [Grammarly], [Hemingway App]).
 I've been using LanguageTool's premium plan for at least six months, since I started being more serious about blogging, and it has helped.
 Don't get me wrong – they're no panacea, just like linters.
 Bad text and code are still bad, after all.
 Unfortunately, there is no tool in the word that can help you with that.
 However, it's nice to have something suggesting you synonyms to prevent word overuse, fixing basic typos, providing you alternatives for far-fetched expressions, and so on.

 ## The hard things
 This is grammar and style territory.
 Many people hate it, but just like you can't write idiomatic code without mastering a programming language's syntax, you won't be able to write elegantly without understanding its building blocks.